What We Teach and How We Teach

 - End of Term Reports: Three times a year, students and families in all grades receive end of term reports.
 The end of term report provides academic and related information on a student so that support and attention may be enhanced, maintained, or altered to help the student achieve maximum growth and learning.
 These reports provide a detailed picture of a student’s performance in each subject area or class by featuring a narrative that describes the student’s skills and habits relative to the standards for the course.

-- Conferences: In grades K-5, a meeting of teacher and family and, where appropriate, student, takes place following the distribution of end-of-term reports in November and March to provide a place for further discussion of student progress.
-In grades 6-8, each student leads a conference in the fall with his or her parents/guardians and advisor to reflect upon performance so far in the school year and to set learning goals for the remainder of the year.
+- Conferences: In grades K-5, a meeting of teacher and family and, where appropriate, student, takes place following the distribution of end-of-term reports in November to provide a place for further discussion of student progress.
+In grades 6-8, each student leads a conference in October with his or her parents/guardians and advisor to reflect upon performance so far in the school year and to set learning goals for the remainder of the year.
 Another conference is held in the spring to review the student’s progress towards his or her learning goals.

 - Portfolio Presentations: Students at all grade levels present and reflect upon their learning though a public exhibition of their work at various points throughout the school year.

 - Standardized Test Score Reports: Student assessment score reports on tests such as the CRCT and ITBS are mailed home to families following their arrival to the school.
 The score reports are accompanied by a cover letter that further explains the tests, a guide to interpreting the score reports, and a series of questions designed to help students reflect upon their performance.